jotaen/klog/Specification.md

 e.g. `+4h12m`.
 If the *duration* is supposed to be negative, it MUST be preceded by a `-` character.

 ## II.
-Organizing records in files
+Organising records in files

 A file MAY hold any amount of *records*.
 Apart from that it MUST NOT contain anything